Back 2 Earth

-LGBTQ drinking establishment in Portland, Oregon, U.S.
+Defunct LGBTQ drinking establishment in Portland, Oregon, U.S.

-Back 2 Earth is an LGBTQ-friendly bar in Portland, Oregon, in the United States.
+Back 2 Earth was an LGBTQ-friendly bar in Portland, Oregon, in the United States.
 Owner Dan Henderson opened the bar in northeast Portland's King neighborhood in June 2023, in the space that previously housed Local Lounge.
-Back 2 Earth hosts a variety of activities and events such as dance parties, drag shows, karaoke, and open mics, and has a collection of board games and tabletop role-playing games.
+Back 2 Earth hosted a variety of activities and events such as dance parties, drag shows, karaoke, and open mics, and had a collection of board games and tabletop role-playing games.

 Description

-Back 2 Earth has been described as an LGBTQ+ and queer bar near the intersection of Martin Luther King Jr. Boulevard and Fremont Street in northeast Portland's King neighborhood.
-The space-themed bar's logo and signage depicts a rainbow-hued astronaut.
-Andrew Jankowski of Eater Portland has called Back 2 Earth a "cosmic, casual queer bar" with disc jockeys (DJs) with activities and events such as dance parties, drag shows, game nights, karaoke, and open mics.
-The bar has a collection of board games and tabletop role-playing games.
-Jankowski also said the interior has "an eclectic mix of naturalism and sci-fi opulence".
+Back 2 Earth was described as an LGBTQ+ and queer bar near the intersection of Martin Luther King Jr. Boulevard and Fremont Street in northeast Portland's King neighborhood.
+The space-themed bar's logo and signage depicted a rainbow-hued astronaut.
+Andrew Jankowski of Eater Portland called Back 2 Earth a "cosmic, casual queer bar" with disc jockeys (DJs) with activities and events such as dance parties, drag shows, game nights, karaoke, and open mics.
+The LGBTQ-owned bar had a collection of board games and tabletop role-playing games.
+Jankowski also said the interior had "an eclectic mix of naturalism and sci-fi opulence".

-The bar has carpet from the Portland International Airport, wood shelves with backlighting, queer paintings and tchotchkes such as a cherry-shaped disco ball, light-emitting diode (LED) planetary globes, and a projector playing videos of cephalopods, Oregon landscapes, and space.
-A hanging wall garden with approximately 200 plants has custom lights, irrigation, and a drainage system.
-An Earring Magic Ken doll is by the register, and there are two antique lamps hanging from the ceiling.
-Back 2 Earth has a video game arcade machine and a couch in a nook.
+The bar had carpet from the Portland International Airport, wood shelves with backlighting, queer paintings and tchotchkes such as a cherry-shaped disco ball, light-emitting diode (LED) planetary globes, as well as a projector playing videos of cephalopods, Oregon landscapes, and space.
+A hanging wall garden with approximately 200 plants had custom lights, irrigation, and a drainage system.
+An Earring Magic Ken doll was by the register, and there were two antique lamps hanging from the ceiling.
+Back 2 Earth had a video game arcade machine and a couch in a nook.

 Menu

-The food menu includes burgers and sandwiches, a Sukiyaki Steak Plate with rice and vegetables, and a cheese dip with za'atar ricotta and feta served with ciabatta drizzled with butter and honey, fried gyoza, chicken fingers, and tater tots with ranch dressing.
-Sandwich ingredients include spicy chicken, pulled pork, portobello mushrooms, and garlic aioli.
-The brunch menu includes corn flake-crusted chicken and waffles as well as fruit.
-Back 2 Earth has also offered grilled cheese and tomato soup with garlic confit.
+The food menu included burgers and sandwiches, a Sukiyaki Steak Plate with rice and vegetables, and a cheese dip with za'atar ricotta and feta served with ciabatta drizzled with butter and honey, fried gyoza, chicken fingers, and tater tots with ranch dressing.
+Sandwich ingredients included spicy chicken, pulled pork, portobello mushrooms, and garlic aioli.
+The brunch menu included corn flake-crusted chicken and waffles as well as fruit.
+Back 2 Earth also offered grilled cheese and tomato soup with garlic confit.

-Drinks include: an espresso martini called the Meteorite with cold brew coffee, vanilla-flavored Absolut Vodka, and simple syrup; a habanero-infused margarita with slices of jalapeño; a watermelon mojito; a version of a paper plane called the Space Trip; and a variation on a Tom Collins with Drambuie.
-The bar's namesake drink has chamoy vodka and watermelon liquor with a rim of Tajín seasoning.
-Boneyard, Ecliptic, Gigantic, and PFriem are among beer options.
+Drinks included: an espresso martini called the Meteorite with cold brew coffee, vanilla-flavored Absolut Vodka, and simple syrup; a habanero-infused margarita with slices of jalapeño; a watermelon mojito; a version of a paper plane called the Space Trip; and a variation on a Tom Collins with Drambuie.
+The bar's namesake drink had chamoy vodka and watermelon liquor with a rim of Tajín seasoning.
+Boneyard, Ecliptic, Gigantic, and PFriem were among beer options.